rrnyquist/ebenezer/_Scripture/ESV/27_Daniel.md

 To the Lord our God belong mercy and forgiveness, for we have rebelled against him ^0909

-and have not obeyed the voice of the Lord our God by walking in his laws, which he set before us by his servants the prophets. ^0910
+and have not obeyed the voice of the LORD our God by walking in his laws, which he set before us by his servants the prophets. ^0910

 All Israel has transgressed your law and turned aside, refusing to obey your voice.
 And the curse and oath that are written in the Law of Moses the servant of God have been poured out upon us, because we have sinned against him. ^0911

 He has confirmed his words, which he spoke against us and against our rulers who ruled us, by bringing upon us a great calamity.
 For under the whole heaven there has not been done anything like what has been done against Jerusalem. ^0912

-As it is written in the Law of Moses, all this calamity has come upon us; yet we have not entreated the favor of the Lord our God, turning from our iniquities and gaining insight by your truth. ^0913
+As it is written in the Law of Moses, all this calamity has come upon us; yet we have not entreated the favor of the LORD our God, turning from our iniquities and gaining insight by your truth. ^0913

-Therefore the Lord has kept ready the calamity and has brought it upon us, for the Lord our God is righteous in all the works that he has done, and we have not obeyed his voice. ^0914
+Therefore the LORD has kept ready the calamity and has brought it upon us, for the LORD our God is righteous in all the works that he has done, and we have not obeyed his voice. ^0914

 And now, O Lord our God, who brought your people out of the land of Egypt with a mighty hand, and have made a name for yourself, as at this day, we have sinned, we have done wickedly. ^0915